petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/using-specifications-with-picklists.md

 {bdg-secondary}`Liferay DXP 2024.Q3+/Portal 7.4 GA132+`

 You can now use [picklists](https://learn.liferay.com/w/dxp/liferay-development/objects/picklists) to define specification values and link them to a specification template to use with products.
-There are two ways to create a picklist.
+There are two ways to create a picklist:

-* In the Picklists application.
+- In the Picklists application.
 See [Creating Picklists](https://learn.liferay.com/web/guest/w/dxp/liferay-development/objects/picklists/creating-picklists) for more information.
-* In the Specifications application
+- In the Specifications application

 !!! important
-    This feature is currently behind a release feature flag.
+    Currently, this feature is behind a release feature flag.
 Read [Release Feature Flags](https://learn.liferay.com/web/guest/w/dxp/system-administration/configuring-liferay/feature-flags#release-feature-flags) for more information.

 ## Creating a Picklist in the Specifications Application